LonghaoH/collager/README.md

     - Represents an interactive GUI for the collager program.

 CollagerViewImpl\
-    - Creates an interactive GUI, using JSwing
+    - Creates an interactive, functional GUI connected by the Controller, using JSwing

-The image "purple50x50.ppm" was created by me and I authorize its use in this project.
+All images in the program are created by me and I authorize their use in this project.

-Contains code in the ViewPPM, and RepresentationConverter classes written by Professor Lucia Nunez, who authorized their use in this project.
+Contains code in the RepresentationConverter class written by Professor Lucia Nunez, who authorized its use in this project.

-### --View Decoupling--
-There are no additional files required to make the view compile.

-### --A6 Notes:--
-Added a new class to the model to handle conversions and different type of image extensions.\
-Also updated the controller to be able to use these different types of images:\
-    - saveImage and addImage both can accept multiple different image file types